LinnartSF/abm_framework/README.md

 <h2>agent-based modelling applications</h2>

 Agent-based simulation models are applied in many different areas.
-This includes the domains listed below
+This includes the domains listed below:
-1) biology
+1) Biology
-2) epidemology
+2) Epidemology
-3) business
+3) Business
-4) technology
+4) Technology
-5) network technology
+5) Network technology
-6) social sciences
+6) Social sciences
-7) economics
+7) Economics
-8) autonomous driving
+8) Autonomous driving

 This repository comprises a demos folder.
 In there you will find, dynamically added over time, a series of simulation examples.